gabr-iele/iMuseum/Third Iteration/3rd_delivery.md

 -  The application automatically detect museums using the user's position, so no need to choose them from a list, but the application does not work without it: even if the system clearly explain why it needs the position, some users still don't feel confident about giving that information.

--The Web app interface is simple enough and easy to use, but the crowd sensing it's a little bit confusing without any tutorial, also providing the password every time can be annoying.
+- The Web app interface is simple enough and easy to use, but the crowd sensing it's a little bit confusing without any tutorial, also providing the password every time can be annoying.

 ### Evaluation: what is missing